cran-task-views/WebTechnologies/WebTechnologies.md

 Thanks to all contributors to this task view, especially to Scott Chamberlain, Thomas Leeper, Patrick Mair, Karthik Ram, and Christopher Gandrud who maintained this task view up to 2021.

-## Tools for Working with the Web from R

 ### Core Tools For HTTP Requests